The rank of sparse random matrices: Introduction

-We proceed to introduce the random matrix model and state the main results.
+Apart from remedying the discrepancy, we prove the rank formula by effectively turning the physicists' cavity calculations into a rigorous mathematical argument.
+The crucial tool that makes this possible is a novel perturbation, applicable to any matrix, that diminishes the number of short linear relations (see \Prop~\ref{Prop_Alp} below).
+We expect that this perturbation will find future applications.
+Let us proceed to introduce the random matrix model and state the main results.
 A discussion of related work and a detailed comparison with the physics work follow in \Sec~\ref{Sec_overview}, once we have the necessary notation in place.